Telroshan/Unity-build-settings-presets/README.md

 _Note2 : you can also duplicate an existing preset and start working with it_

-Presets are stored as assets in the `Unity-build-settings-presets/Presets folder`.
-You'll find a `Default` preset there, which just contains the basic build settings for standalone, you can remove it safely if you don't need it.
+Presets are stored as assets in the `Unity-build-settings-presets/Presets` folder.
+You'll find a `Default` preset there, which just contains the basic build settings for standalone (Windows), you can remove it safely if you don't need it.

 ### 2 - Edit preset
 Select a preset to view its properties in the inspector.